ry05/dataswissknife/README.md

 The program also **provides suggestions** where possible.
 It **performs corresponding actions on the data** based on the user’s responses.
 After all data operations(cleaning and preprocessing), the **final outputs are stored** in the project’s directory(chosen earlier by the user) as raw data, cleaned data and preprocessed data.

 The preprocessed data is **passed onto the model** training section.
-The program also **generates visualizations and reports** from the data provided and also the intermediate data outputs.
+The program also **generates visualizations and reports** from the data provided and also the intermediate outputs.

-- Examples of how to use
-- Links to other wholesome explanations
+*NOTE: The auto-generated visualizations are still in rudimentary nature and will be enhanced in the future.*

 ### Dissecting DSK's Operation